-Subject to the following paragraph in this Condition 6(a) (Interest Rate), the Notes bear interest from and including the Closing Date at the rate of 0.375% (the "Rate of Interest") per annum.
-Interest shall be payable annually in arrear on 14 September each year (an "Interest Payment Date"), commencing with the Interest Payment Date falling on 14 September 2017 and ending on the Final Maturity Date in respect of the period from (and including) the preceding Interest Payment Date (or, if none, the Closing Date) to (but excluding) the next succeeding Interest Payment Date (each an "Interest Period").
-The amount of interest payable on each Interest Payment Date in respect of the Interest Period ending on such Interest Payment Date shall be €375 per €100,000 in principal amount of the Notes.
+Subject to the following paragraph in this Condition 6(a) (Interest Rate), the Notes bear interest from and including the Closing Date at the rate of 1.375% (the "Rate of Interest") per annum.
+Interest shall be payable annually in arrear on 31 March each year (an "Interest Payment Date"), commencing with the Interest Payment Date falling on 31 March 2018 and ending on the Final Maturity Date in respect of the period from (and including) the preceding Interest Payment Date (or, if none, the Closing Date) to (but excluding) the next succeeding Interest Payment Date (each an "Interest Period").
+The first Interest Period will be from (and including) the Closing Date to (but excluding) 31 March 2018.
+The amount of interest payable on the first Interest Payment Date in respect of the Interest Period ending on such Interest payable on each other Interest Payment Date in respect of the Interest Period ending on such Interest payable on each other Interest Payment Date in respect of the Interest Period ending on such Interest Payment Date shall be €1,375 per €100,000 in principal amount of the Notes.
+The amount of interest payable on each other Interest Payment Date in respect of the Interest Period ending on such Interest Payment Date shall be €1,375 per €100,000 in principal amount of the Notes.

-Save as provided above in relation to the amounts of interest payable per €100,000 in principal amount of the Notes, if interest is to be calculated in respect of a period which is equal to or shorter than an Interest Period, the day-count fraction will be the number of days in the relevant period, from and including the date from which interest begins to accrue to but excluding the date on which it falls due, divided by the number of days in the Interest Period in which the relevant period falls (including the first such day but excluding the last), rounding the resulting figure to the nearest cent (half a cent being rounded upwards).
+Save as provided above in relation to the amounts of interest payable per $\notin 100,000$ in principal amount of the Notes, if interest is to be calculated in respect of a period which is equal to or shorter than an Interest Period, the day-count fraction will be the number of days in the relevant period, from and including the date from which interest begins to accrue to but excluding the date on which it falls due, divided by the number of days in the Interest Period in which the relevant period falls (including the first such day but excluding the last), rounding the resulting figure to the nearest cent (half a cent being rounded upwards).